Remediation Approaches Overview

 Remediation approaches are varied and can be classified in two distinct areas.
 One being in-situ, or on-site/in ground, and the other being ex-situ, or off- site.
 The choice of either remedial approach is contingent on a number of factors including contaminant plume size, concentration, geology and physical site conditions.

 Ex-situ remediation consisting of excavating a contaminated area and transporting it to an off site location for treatment ensures a more thorough remediation and is by far the most common and effective approach.
 Off site facilities may consist of a thermal desorption facility where the soils are heated to thermal levels that cause the contamination to be burned off, which remediates the soils of their petroleum contamination.
 These thermally desorbed (remediated) soils can then be reused.
+Soils may also be taken to landfills for disposition.

 In-situ remediations are limited by site conditions as the contaminants must fight gravity and surface.
 These environmental limitations force in-situ remediation to fall into three primary categories: soil washing, soil venting, and chemical injection.
 In-situ remediation employs two primary methods, which are the transportation of the pollutants (contaminants) out of the ground or the forced chemical degradation of the contaminants.